Who we are

 We work closely with Athens-Clarke County Animal Services and local rescue groups to help them help our shelter animals.
 Our projects include:

-• Maintaining this website and publicizing the shelter animals on social media;
+• Publicizing the shelter animals on social media;

 • Covering the extraordinary veterinary costs of the shelter animals;

-• Soliciting sponsorships for individual pets to attract rescue groups;
+• Soliciting sponsorships for individual pets to assist with the costs rescue groups incur for them;

 • Ensuring the shelter animals receive the mental stimulation and exercise they need to stay healthy and happy while they await their homes;